 Take lessons from trees.
 Watch them embrace the changes of seasons.
 Learn from them.
 Allow yourself to take comfort and strength from them.
 Hug them.
 Touch them.
 Sit quietly in their shade and listen to their leaves gently rustling in the wind.

-As you travel through your journey of life, know always that you are surrounded by love, support, and protection that are the amazing energies of trees!
+As you travel through your journey of life, know always that you are surrounded by love, support, and protection which are the amazing energies of trees!